Custody

 Initial Duration

-The duration of police custody shall be 24 hours, but this period may be shortened or extended.
+The duration of police custody shall be 24 hours, but this period may be abbreviated or extended.

-He must be informed immediately of his detention.
-But the information can be provided later, if the situation does not allow it at the time the police custody begins.
+The suspect must be informed immediately of his detention.
+But this information can be given later if the situation does not allow it at the time the police custody begins (for example, if the suspect is arrested on the public highway).

 Arrest